 Shakespeare Steps Out is a local outreach program for grades 3-6.
 A Folger Teaching Artist visits a classroom throughout the school year, preparing them to perform in the Children's Festival in May.
 In addition, students attend a Stage Combat Workshop at the Folger to learn more about stagework and performance.

-Shakespeare for a New Generation is a local outreach program for grades 7-12.
-Similar to SSO, a teaching artist visits the school and prepares students to perform in the Secondary Festival in March.
+Folger Teaching Artists in the Schools is a local outreach program for grades 7-12.
+Similar to SSO, a teaching artist visits the school and prepares students to perform in the Secondary Festival in February.
 In addition, students are invited to attend a Student Matinee of a play in Folger Theatre, and discuss this play as a class.

 Courses for Local High School Students

-Shakespeare's Sisters Poetry Seminar hosted by Folger Poetry takes place for ten weeks each spring, during which students explore British and American women poets from the mid-16th century to the present and write poetry of their own.
+Shakespeare's Sisters Poetry Seminar takes place for ten weeks each spring, during which students explore British and American women poets from the mid-16th century to the present and write poetry of their own.
 No prior experience with writing poetry is necessary.
 Sophomores, juniors, and seniors are invited to apply.
 More information is available from Folger Poetry: (202) 675-0374.